armstrong/armstrong/README.rst

     $ pip install armstrong

-The latest release is ``11.09.0.alpha.1``.
-This is *alpha* software, so please keep that in mind while developing on it.
-While we are making every effort to maintain backwards compatibility between releases while in alpha, things may change in ways that break your code.
+The latest release is ``12.03.1``.
+This is *beta* software, so please keep that in mind while developing on it.
+While we are making every effort to maintain backwards compatibility between releases while in beta, things may change in ways that break your code.

 Note on ``virtualenv``